Akshat-codes/razorshield-ai-recovery/design.md

 # Design Principles & Aesthetics

-The Resurrect project was built from the ground up to solve the enterprise trust problem with AI.
+The Razorshield project was built from the ground up to solve the enterprise trust problem with AI.
 Our design philosophy bridges the gap between cutting-edge LLM capabilities and strict financial compliance.

 ## System Design Philosophy